 Portland Housing Market Forecast 2019 – 2021

-The Portland housing market forecast for the 3 years ending with the 3rd Quarter of 2021 is also positive.
-The accuracy of the Portland housing market trend prediction is 77%.
-Accordingly, LittleBigHomes.com estimates that the probability for rising home prices in Portland, Oregon is 77% during this period.
-If this Housing Market Forecast is correct, home values will be higher in the 3rd Quarter of 2021 than they were in the 3rd Quarter of 2018.
+Here is a short and crisp Portland housing market forecast for the 3 years ending with the 3rd Quarter of 2021.
+The accuracy of this forecast for Portland is 77% and it is predicting a positive trend.
+The LittleBigHomes.com estimates that the probability for rising home prices in Portland is 77% during this period.
+If this price forecast is correct, the Portland home values will be higher in the 3rd Quarter of 2021 than they were in the 3rd Quarter of 2018.

 Check this page each quarter for updates to the Portland, Oregon Real Estate Forecast.